The1987/square-careers-page-clone/README.md

 # square-careers-page-clone
-A clone of the Square careers page using HTML and CSS.
+<h1>Square Careers Page Clone</h1>
+<p>I built a replica of the Square.com careers listing page.
+It was an exercise I thought of to help build my skills and knowledge in HTML and CSS.</p>